binary-manu/arch-ansible/README.md

-These options define the disk that will be used for partitioning during the bootstrap phase, the index of the root partition, and the place where the partitio is going to be mounted.
-If partitioning is skipped, `global_mount_point` is still releevant because the user must manually mount volumes there.
+These options define the disk that will be used for partitioning during the bootstrap phase, the index of the root partition, and the place where the partition is going to be mounted.
+If partitioning is skipped, `global_mount_point` is still relevant because the user must manually mount volumes there.

     global_admins: